-For many physicists, the fireworks on this 4th of July felt not like a testament to the birth of the United States of America, but rather to the birth of a new particle.
-That morning, the European Organization for Nuclear Research (CERN) verified the tantalizing rumors by announcing the discovery of the elusive, long-sought Higgs boson at a 99.9999% confidence level.
-If that’s not worthy of a fireworks display, I’m not sure what is!
+For many physicists, the fireworks on this fourth of July felt not like a testament to the birth of the United States of America, but rather to the birth of a new particle.
+That morning, the European Organization for Nuclear Research (CERN) verified the tantalizing rumors by announcing the discovery of the elusive, long-sought Higgs boson at a 99.9999 percent confidence level.
+If that’s not worthy of a fireworks display, I’m not sure what is.

 While fundamental to matter, the Higgs boson has remained undetected for so long for good reason.
 Once it forms through particle collisions in the Large Hadron Collider (LHC) it only exists for a billionth of a billionth of a billionth of a second before rapidly decaying through a series of unstable particles.
 So how do we know it was ever there in the first place?
 Particle physicists record the end results in order to reconstruct the entire particle cascade.

 Now you may be thinking: sigma what?
 A “sigma” — technically a standard deviation (but it’s usually represented by the greek letter sigma) — is a measurement of how unlikely a result is based on what you have assumed.
 Say we want to know if a coin is fair, with equal probability of flipping heads or tails.
 Flipping it twice and getting tails both times doesn’t mean the coin is weighted — it’s random noise.
-You’re within 1 sigma of fair.
-But flipping the same coin a hundred times and getting tails every time would be a signal many sigma away from fair — your assumption that the coin was fair is disproven, and you have detected that the coin is weighted.
+We’re within one-sigma of fair.
+But flipping the same coin 100 times and getting tails every time would be a signal many sigma away from fair — your assumption that the coin was fair has been disproved, and you have detected that the coin is weighted.

-The rule of thumb in physics is that one sigma means the result could be due to random fluctuations, while 3 sigma counts as an observation.
-In order to claim a discovery, however, particle physicists require a 5 sigma result, or a confidence level of 99.9999%.
+The rule of thumb in physics is that one-sigma means the result could be due to random fluctuations, while three-sigma counts as an observation.
+In order to claim a discovery, however, particle physicists require a five-sigma result, or a confidence level of 99.9999 percent.
 At this level, the chance that the result is erroneous due to random statistical fluctuations is only one in a million.
-Those are pretty good odds!
+Those are pretty good odds.

-As of the 4th of July, both the ATLAS and CMS detectors found a signal between 125 and 126 GeV at the 5 sigma level.
-In other words they claim this discovery with a 99.9999% confidence level!
-It’s even more promising in that both experiments found the signal independent of each other.
+As of the fourth of July, both the ATLAS and CMS detectors found a signal between 125 and 126 GeV at the five-sigma level.
+In other words they claim this discovery with a 99.9999 percent confidence level.
+It’s even more promising because both experiments found the signal independent of each other.